decred/decred-release/README.md

 # decred-release
 Decred Release

-This repository contains the decred installer.
+This repository contains the decred installers and the installer manifests.

-For the release notes, manifests, and released binary achives please go to [decred-binaries](https://github.com/decred/decred-binaries).
+For the binary archives, binary manifests and release notes please go to [decred-binaries](https://github.com/decred/decred-binaries).

 ## Verifying dcrinstall